rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 ```

 ### -Functions
-List of tools that must be invoked!
+List of tools that should be invoked!
-You can use commands like Get-OpenaiTool*, to easily transform PowerShell functions into the expected format!
+You can use commands like Get-OpenaiTool*, to easily transform powershell functions into the expected format!
 If the model invokes the function, the response, both in stream and normal, must also follow the OpenAI tool calling model.
-This parameter must follow the same schema as OpenAI's Function Calling: https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools
+This parameter must follow the same schema as the OpenAI Function Calling: https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools

 ```yml
 Parameter Set: (All)